luizmineo/node-webkit.dart/README.md

 ===========

 - Create a Dart package (you can follow the instructions [here](http://pub.dartlang.org/doc/))
-- Add node-webkit.dart as a dependency
+- Add node-webkit.dart as a dependency in `pubspec.yaml` file

 ```
 name: my_app